7 Things I Love Most About Living In Panama

 There are so many things that I love about living in Panama.
 Here’s my shortlist of the 7 things that I like best:

 I love that Panama is a small country.
-I can drive from my house in the mountains to the Pacific Ocean in about 1 hour.
-I can drive to the Caribbean Sea in 3 hours.
+I can drive from my house in the mountains to the Pacific Ocean in about 1 hour, and to the Caribbean Sea in 3 hours.
 If I ever get in the mood to go to Panama City, it is a short 35-minute flight.
-In Panama, when you drive just 30-60 minutes, the scenery will change, and the weather will be different too.
+In Panama, when you drive just 30-60 minutes, the scenery will change, and the weather will be different, too.

 Are you thinking about moving to Panama?
 Check out our guide to living in Panama and learn more about our relocation tours.

-I love that living in Panama reminds me of what it was like when I lived in the United States in the 60s and 70s (but with high-speed internet and cable TV added).
-It’s a simpler stress-free lifestyle.
+I love that living in Panama reminds me of what it was like when I lived in the United States in the 1960s and 1970s (but with high-speed internet and cable TV added).
+It’s a simpler, stress-free lifestyle.
 People are friendly.
 Neighbors talk to each other.
 Panamanians are extremely patriotic.
 Sure, there are inconveniences, but they seem so minor compared to all the pluses.

 I love that I can grow just about anything in the mountains of Panama.
-Flowers, vegetables, bananas, fruit trees all flourish in Panama.
-Anything that I cannot grow at my altitude (4500 feet), like pineapple or rice, grow easily at lower altitudes.
+Flowers, vegetables, bananas, and fruit trees all flourish in Panama.
+Anything that I cannot grow at my altitude (4500 feet), like pineapple or rice, grows easily at lower altitudes.
 Plus, there are fish from two oceans.
-There is a 365-day growing season which supplies food without importing anything.
+There is a 365-day growing season, which supplies food without importing anything.

-I love the natural beauty in Panama.
-If you’re a beach person, you’ll love the long sandy beaches.
-There are 1500 miles of coastline in Panama, and every beach is a little different.
-If you’re a mountain person, you’ll love the lush green mountains and miles of rolling vistas.
-You can walk through a rain forest.
+I love the natural beauty of Panama.
+You’ll love the long sandy beaches if you’re a beach person.
+Panama has 1500 miles of coastline, and every beach is a little different.
+You’ll love the lush green mountains and miles of rolling vistas if you’re a mountain person.
+You can walk through a rainforest.
 You’ll see thousands of unique flowers and trees.
 There are 1200 species of birds in Panama, including many rare birds.
 I have hundreds of hummingbirds at my property every day.

 Come see how you can LIVE BETTER for LESS in Panama!